-During the 2022 Program Year, the City of Oshkosh's use of CDBG funds was consistent with the goals, priorities and objectives described in both its 2020-2024 Consolidated Plan and its 2022 Annual Action Plan.
-The City's priorities in 2022 were affordable housing through its housing rehabilitation program, fair housing, and allocated assistance to public service agencies that provide direct needed services to low and moderate income persons / households in the community, including the local warming shelter that provides support services to individuals experiencing homelessness.
-The City has completed owner occupied home rehabilitation projects during the 2022 Program Year.
+During the 2023 Program Year, the City of Oshkosh's use of CDBG funds was consistent with the goals, priorities, and objectives described in both its 2020-2024 Consolidated Plan and its 2023 Annual Action Plan.
+The City's priorities in 2023 were affordable housing through its housing rehabilitation program, fair housing, and allocated assistance to public service agencies that provide direct needed services to low and moderate income persons/households in the community.
+The City has completed owner occupied home rehabilitation projects during the 2023 Program Year.
 While the timeliness of the award and release of funding is beyond discretionary control, and some homeowners who were tentatively approved withdrew from the program, the City intends to continue the housing improvement program to provide safe, decent, affordable housing options for low to moderate income persons and households.
-Program income received from repayment of housing rehabilitation loans and vacant lots sold, is placed in a Revolving Loan Fund account.
-All projects and activities carried out by the City during the 2022 program year utilized prior year CDBG entitlement funds, program income via the City's Revolving Loan fund.
+Program income received from repayment of housing rehabilitation loans, is placed in a Revolving Loan Fund account.
+All projects and activities carried out by the City during the 2023 program year utilized prior year CDBG entitlement funds and program income via the City's Revolving Loan fund.
 The City of Oshkosh does not receive HOME funds.